 Connect the plugs from the upper and lower switch housings (make sure the colors line up).
 Lift the lower switch housing up and line up with the screw holes in the upper switch housing.
 Insert three switch housing screws and tighten all screws.
-Loosen thumbscrews on light kit and thread glass shade, then tighten the thumbscrew.
-Install a bulb into each of the light sockets.
+Loosen the thumbscrews on light kit and thread glass shade, then tighten the thumbscrew.
+Install a bulb in each of the light sockets.
 Please note that installing the light kit may vary depending on your ceiling fan with lights.

 Connect the pull chain or fandangle to the short chain coming from the switch housing.

 Turn the power on at the circuit breaker and wall switch.
 Sync the ceiling fan and wall switch (directions may vary with fan model).

 Verify the ceiling fan turns on and off, and operates on all speed settings.
 Verify the lights turn on and off, and operate independently from the ceiling fan.
 If your fan includes a reverse function, confirm the fan blades spin in the opposite direction by reversing the airflow.
 See Del Mar Fans & Lighting's guide on how to reverse a ceiling fan.

 Using a ceiling fan with your air conditioning and heating system reduces energy consumption and increases utility bill savings.
 Some homeowners have reported an annual savings of $500.
 Remember, you may sacrifice a few hours to install a ceiling fan, but the comfort and savings is worth the time.